CityofToronto/bdit_data-sources/events/construction/readme.md

 ## RODARS vs RODARS New ("rodars_new_approved")

 > [!IMPORTANT]
-> In 2024 a new version of RODARS which should result in a more reliable data source.
+> In 2024 a new version of RODARS debuted which should result in a more reliable data source.

 **RODARS (New)**
 - RODARs New has only been around since 2024-03 (already has more than 28,000 issues!)